arunabhdas/OptimizeAI/README.md

-# OptimizeKit | Developer Environment Setup and Prerequisites for OptimizeKit
+# OptimizeAI | Developer Environment Setup and Prerequisites for OptimizeKit

-Overview
+# Overview

-OptimizeKit is a set of coding recipes, developer guidelines, industry standard best practices and design patterns that supercharge workflows for software engineers and developers
+OptimizeAI is a set of coding recipes, developer guidelines, industry standard best practices and design patterns that supercharge workflows for software engineers and developers
 Repo

 The repo for OptimizeKit can be found below